gianghi699/DS401_MiniProject1_NghiLe/README.md

 Statistics for Data Science DS401

-Basics of Python Exercises Solution
+Basics of Python Exercises Solution by Nghi Le